 - Import contacts to iPhone using your SIM card.

-- Transfer contacts from Android to iPhone using Droid Transfer on PC.
+- Transfer contacts from Android to iPhone using Droid Transfer and iTunes on PC.

 Method 1: Transfer contacts from Android during iPhone setup with "Move to iOS"